Blueberry Crunch Muffins are a delicious twist on a brunch classic with the delicious addition of an oatmeal crumble topping.

 Here’s a blueberry crunch twist on a real breakfast classic, the blueberry muffin.
 I have added a very crunchy oatmeal crumble baked right on top of the muffins for extra flavour and texture.

-I get asked a lot about the rolled oats that I use in crumb toppings and in crumbles, like my favourite buttery delicious, old fashioned Apple Crumble recipe.
+I get asked a lot about the rolled oats that I use in crumb toppings and in crumbles.
+One example is my favourite buttery delicious, old fashioned Apple Crumble recipe.
 I like them as unprocessed as possible so I almost always use plain large rolled oats.

-More processed oatmeal like minute oats or quick oats, have a floury texture and can have the effect of adding more flour to the mix, upsetting the balance of dry ingredients to butter and ending up with a more dusty, less crunchy crumble.
+More processed oatmeal like minute oats or quick oats, have a floury texture.
+That can have the effect of adding more flour to the mix.
+It potentially could upset the balance of dry ingredients to butter and ending up with a more dusty, less crunchy crumble.

 The basic recipe makes amazingly moist and delicious plain blueberry muffins too, if you prefer not to add the crumble.
 A sprinkle of turbinado sugar on top of the batter before baking is great on the plain muffins too.